I’m a professional travel photographer, and one of the most popular questions I’m asked by readers and students is what the best travel camera is.

 I’ve divided this list into the different types of camera for travel, with some information on what to look for in each category.
 I will keep this post updated with the latest travel camera options as they are released.

-Then, each section has a series of the best travel camera recommendations ordered approximately by price, from lowest to highest.
-Note that prices change and sales occur, which is why we link you to the relevant pages on Amazon for up to date pricing information.
+Each section has a series of the best travel camera recommendations ordered approximately by price, from lowest to highest.
+Note that prices change and sales occur, which is why we link you to the relevant pages on Amazon and other camera retailers for up to date pricing information.

 This should give you everything you need to know to help you make a decision on which would be the best travel camera for you to buy, based on your budget, usage scenario and luggage space.